Sony says it'll hide PS6 details from a Microsoft-owned Activision Blizzard

 PlayStation chief Jim Ryan says that Sony would be unable to tell Activision Blizzard about its next console if the Microsoft acquisition were to go through.

 The news comes from a Federal Trade Commission (FTC) v.
-Microsoft/Activision Blizzard King deposition, reported on by Axios‘ Stephen Totilo on Twitter (via Polygon).
+Microsoft/Activision Blizzard King deposition, reported on by Axios‘ Stephen Totilo on Twitter.

 In an FTC v MS/ABK deposition, PlayStation chief Jim Ryan said that, if deal closes, Sony couldn't tell Activision about its next console